-WatchOS 3 and WatchOS 3.1 are the new software updates that make owning an Apple Watch and Apple Watch 2 a worthwhile investment.
+WatchOS 3 and WatchOS 3.2 are the new software updates that finally make owning an Apple Watch and Apple Watch 2 a worthwhile investment.

-It's a big refresh for anyone who is still running watchOS 2.
-Your smartwatch is instantly faster (in speed, not actual time, silly), yet it's still able to deliver powerful new features without slowing anything down.
+Your smartwatch is instantly faster (in speed, not actual time, silly) than watchOS 2, yet it's still able to deliver powerful new features without slowdown.

-The interface is cleaner in watchOS 3 and we've experienced fewer bugs with the October launch of watchOS 3.1.
-Paired with an iPhone running iOS 10, and it's the Apple Watch done right.
+The watchOS 3 interface is cleaner and we've experienced fewer bugs with the October launch of watchOS 3.1.
+Paired it with an iPhone running iOS 10, and it's the Apple Watch done right.

-Here's a breakdown of what we found from watchOS 3 and watchOS 3.1.
+Now that Apple watchOS 3.2 is in beta, there's a lot more to explore.
+Here's a breakdown of what we found from watchOS 3 through watchOS 3.2.